RHEcosystemAppEng/SaaSi/replica-builder/exporter/README.md

       * Errors must be raised while trying to install the default template for the secrets

 ## Builder configuration
-The `install-builder` runs using a configuration that specifies the packaging behavior:
+The `exporter` runs using a configuration that specifies the packaging behavior:
 ```yaml
 application:
   # This creates an installer package named APP